twbs/bootstrap/docs/4.0/getting-started/theming.md

 $theme-colors: map-remove($theme-colors, "success", "info", "danger");
 {% endhighlight %}

+#### Required keys

+Bootstrap assumes the presence of some specific keys within Sass maps as we used and extend these ourselves.
+As you customize the included maps, you may encounter errors where a specific Sass map's key is being used.

+For example, we use the `primary`, `success`, and `danger` keys from `$theme-colors` for links, buttons, and form states.
+Replacing the values of these keys should present no issues, but removing them may cause Sass compilation issues.
+In these instances, you'll need to modify the Sass code that makes use of those values.

 ### Functions

 Bootstrap utilizes several Sass functions, but only a subset are applicable to general theming.
 We've included three functions for getting values from the color maps: